 Consider Color Psychology

 Colors aren’t just pretty—they evoke specific psychological reactions.
-As we mentioned earlier, fast food chains have used color psychology to influence customers by pairing the colors red and yellow in their branding.
+Fast food chains have used color psychology to influence customers by pairing the colors red and yellow in their branding.
 Red evokes desire and power, while yellow is associated with happiness—and the bold combination creates a sense of urgency.
 Likewise, luxury brands will often use black in their logos as the color is associated with elegance and affluence.

 So before including colors in your work, consider what each color means and the emotions you’re trying to elicit.
 It’ll help you create the most effective scheme.